Skip to main content

 When you buy a gaming desktop, whether it’s one you built yourself, a custom gaming rig, or a premade model from Dell or HP, the processor will be the first specification you see — and for good reason.
 The processor determines how a system will perform in most software.

 The processor core count is a major consideration.
-Options range between two and 24 cores in the mainstream space.
+Options range between two and 24 cores in the mainstream space, although two-core CPUs are pretty much obsolete at this point, and AMD doesn’t offer 24-core options.
 For the tightest of budgets, a four-core chip should be as low as you go, as you really need at least that many for baseline performance in most modern games.
 Fortunately, you can get super affordable CPUs like the Core i3-12100F or AMD Ryzen 5500 if you want a cheap PC for casual gaming.

 Check out our best Intel CPU and best AMD CPU roundups for more in-depth information.

 When it comes to AMD vs. Intel, AMD tends to offer better value throughout the pricing spectrum, as well as much better efficiency.
-Its x3D CPUs hold the gaming crown, for now, although Intel’s ultra-budget chips tend to be more impressive.
-Intel’s CPUs also offer a better blend of productivity and gaming, so if you want to do both, then Intel’s CPUs might be a better choice.
+Its X3D CPUs hold the gaming crown, too.
+Intel has had a rough couple of years due to various stability issues with the Raptor Lake generation, but on the midrange to lower end, Intel’s CPUs are stable and affordable.
+They also offer a better blend of productivity and gaming capability.

 For a deeper dive into the best bang-for-your-buck CPUs, check our in-depth guide.